Leaving Sydney to Knoxville Tennessee - delivery of the Jet

 The emotions are very high and we a very blown away by the whole experience.
 Our acceptance flight is with Nick.
 An hour and a half in our first feel of our Jet I watch Amir go through all the flight controls and systems with Nick looking on mostly – Amir tells me later he felt very comfortable in this flight.
 Everything seemed to flow nicely and he is performing steep turns flying by hand at 6500 ft, doing 200+kts left/right over and over without moving any more than 20 feet altitude either way, a very difficult task and he looks so natural and is enjoying himself immensely!

 We can’t fault a thing all systems check off and we are back at the hangar where our friend Brad has a few very nice bottles of the best Jack Daniels, one for each, because I told him the story of how I drank all the Angel JD from our last trip here.
-We have made so many new and wonderful friends here in the Cirrus centre it is hard to list them all but here are a few call outs; Michelle with your welcoming smile and patience everyday thank you, Blake who looks after what we call Bums and Tums a very important comfort for all (and will save us a good parking spot when we need it 😉) Ron our mensch (Hebrew for the Most pure of heart) he has helped us both so much in every way, Brandee our delivery queen executing everything with smooth ease and further most in our minds on this important day is Adam who is bravely fighting a very serious sickness we miss him terribly and wish him speedy recovery and cant wait to see his smiling face soon.
+We have made so many new and wonderful friends here in the Cirrus centre it is hard to list them all but here are a few call outs; Michelle with your welcoming smile and patience everyday thank you, Blake who looks after what we call Bums and Tums a very important comfort for all (and will save us a good parking spot when we need it 😉) Ron our mensch (Hebrew for the Most pure of heart) he has helped us both so much in every way, Brandee our delivery queen executing everything with smooth ease and further most in our minds on this important day is Adam who is bravely fighting a very serious sickness we miss him terribly and wish him speedy recovery.

 A very nice landing in Pittsburgh and back in the air we again fly to altitude collecting icing conditions on the way with icing boots and FIKI (flight into known icing) working we get to 24,000 ft and get a pitot heat probe fail message alert in yellow, Jeff tries to recycle it by disconnecting and reconnecting circuit breaker A8 this does not resolve the issue we are about to penetrate to another layer of high cloud with icing conditions so immediately Jeff asks Amir to stop the climb trying to stay in VMC (Visual Meteorological Conditions) between the cloud layers to check for other solutions.
 We communicate with ATC that we need to veer left and decent to 21,000ft to get clear of IMC conditions to try the other rectifications as per the operations manual.
 The pilots get on the satellite phone to call the Cirrus service centre to see if they have a solution.
 Being 40 NM north east of KLBE Cleveland, we are within fuel range to turn back and return to Knoxville direct.
 Jeff opts to return to Knoxville to rectify the problem.
 KTYS Knoxville airport is cleared re-route direct by ATC and we turn around climbing up to 23,000ft then up to 28,000ft.
 We have the left pitot probe and all other indicators working fine so we still have avionics and readings but this is not the type of problem to continue on with.
 Serious if we loose the other pitot heat in IMC (Instrument Meteorological Conditions) we would need to deploy the parachute.
 For those that know very little about the mechanics (I’m putting my hand up here on this) the pitot tube is located on the wing of the aircraft a small tube that is always checked before flight to ensure it is clean and free of any bugs or debris.
 During flight the air moves through the tube and measures the air speed, so this is crucial for air flight as not enough airspeed over the wings of an aircraft will not give the lift required to fly.
 The vision Jet has two pitot tube probes one under each wing.